Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 “We are very pleased with the increase in the number of passengers.
-It's almost as if we had a completely new transit system that has just started, ”Gilman comments.
-“Despite the fact that most people had money in their pocket and they could ride the bus earlier, there are many new people who have not traveled for a long time.”
+It's almost as if we had a brand new transit system that just launched, ”Gilman comments.
+“Even though most people had money in their pockets and could travel by bus earlier, there are many new people who haven't traveled in a long time.”

 The first major US city begins to operate

 In December 2019, Kansas City (Missouri), became the first major US city in which, after a unanimous vote in the city council, a universal, system-wide, free tariff scheme was introduced.
 Traveling by bus previously cost travelers $ 1,50 per trip or $ 50 for a monthly pass.